Tools

 clang-tidy is a clang-based C++ linter tool for diagnosing and fixing typical programming errors, like style violations or bugs.
 (See the list of checks.)

-• Verify that there is a valid symbolic link compile_commands.json in the O2Physics directory pointing to the alice/sw/BUILD/.../O2Physics directory.
+To use clang-tidy, you need to have O2Physics compiled and a valid symbolic link compile_commands.json in the O2Physics directory pointing to the alice/sw/BUILD/.../O2Physics directory.

 The readability-identifier-naming check can fix deviations from the naming conventions.